Description of the Authorizer

 Grand Valley State University (GVSU) has a long-standing tradition and commitment to providing quality education for students.
 As part of this mission, the GVSU Board of Trustees seeks to impact public K-12 education through its leadership in Michigan's charter schools.
 In 2015, GVSU's dedication to fostering choice in K-12 education and positive public reform is stronger than ever.

 GVSU chartered its first 3 schools in 1995, serving a total of 350 students.
 Today, in the 20th year as an authorizer, GVSU charters 69 school buildings, serving over 32,000 students.
 GVSU charters seek to provide choice to students in historically underperforming traditional public school districts across Michigan.
-Students enrolled in GVSU schools are predominately of low socio economic levels, as 69% qualify for Free or Reduced Lunch; however, despite high rates of poverty in GVSU schools, GVSU schools outperform schools with similar levels of poverty, as GVSU schools typically demonstrate 160% of normal instructional growth in reading and math each school year according to NWEA Measures of Academic Progress Test data.
+Students enrolled in GVSU schools are predominately of low socio economic levels, as 69% qualify for Free or Reduced Lunch; however, despite high rates of poverty in GVSU schools, GVSU schools outperform schools with similar levels of poverty.
+In the 2013-14 school year, GVSU portfolio schools had a median percentile of growth of 78th percentile nationally in reading and 79th percentile nationally in math according to NWEA Measures of Academic Progress Test data.

 GVSU’s Charter Schools Office executes its mission by: